Factbox - How will Britain's EU referendum vote count work on the night?

 WHEN WILL RESULTS COME?

-Votes will be counted by hand starting as soon as polls close at 2100 GMT.

-Each of 382 local counting areas will tally the number of ballot papers cast and announce local turnout figures (including spoiled ballots and postal votes) in each of the areas.
-The Electoral Commission watchdog has estimated that most turnout announcements at counting-area level will come between 2230 on June 23 and 0130 on June 24.
-The last turnout figure is expected at around 0400.

-Then each area will count the votes and announce totals for REMAIN and LEAVE in each of the 382 areas.
+Each area will count the votes and announce totals for REMAIN and LEAVE.
 The majority of counting areas are expected to declare between around 0100 and 0300 on June 24.
 The last declaration is expected around 0600.

-These local totals will be collated into totals for 12 regions, and then a final, national, result.
-The final result will be announced in Manchester by Jenny Watson, who is the Chief Counting Officer.

 WHEN CAN PEOPLE VOTE?